Single sign-on: Kerberos-based

 Windows environment - Windows login fetches TGT.
 Active Directory-aware applications fetch service tickets, so the user is not prompted to re-authenticate.

 Unix/Linux environment - Login via Kerberos PAM modules fetches TGT.
 Kerberized client applications such as Evolution, Firefox, and SVN use service tickets, so the user is not prompted to re-authenticate.

+Mobile environment - Apple added native Kerberos support in IOS 13.
+On Android a Mobile Device Management service can add support for Kerberos.

 Smart-card-based

 Initial sign-on prompts the user for the smart card.
 Additional software applications also use the smart card, without prompting the user to re-enter credentials.
 Smart-card-based single sign-on can either use certificates or passwords stored on the smart card.

 Integrated Windows Authentication

 Integrated Windows Authentication is a term associated with Microsoft products and refers to the SPNEGO, Kerberos, and NTLMSSP authentication protocols with respect to SSPI functionality introduced with Microsoft Windows 2000 and included with later Windows NT-based operating systems.
 The term is most commonly used to refer to the automatically authenticated connections between Microsoft Internet Information Services and Internet Explorer.
 Cross-platform Active Directory integration vendors have extended the Integrated Windows Authentication paradigm to Unix (including Mac) and Linux systems.